What is a Co-op:

 - Linking to the Co-op outside of the ECF Co-op Forums is forbidden.
 There are many Vendors who dont like Co-ops as they feel it takes business away from them.
-These Vendors love to identify Co-ops and pressure the Suppliers into cancelling the order.
+Some Vendors have been known to identify Co-ops and pressure the Suppliers into cancelling the order.

 - Co-op Risks:

 - There are risks inherent in participating in a Co-op.
 By participating you are accepting those risks.